CanIPhish/spf-bypass/README.md

 # spf-bypass
-See this blog for an overview of [email spoofing techniques](https://caniphish.com/phishing-resources/blog/sending-spoofed-emails).
+See this blog for an overview of [email spoofing techniques](https://caniphish.com/phishing-resources/blog/sending-spoofed-emails) or this blog to understand the types of infrastructure necessary to [send realistic phishing emails](https://caniphish.com/phishing-resources/blog/sending-test-phishing-emails).

 This project is meant to educate defenders and demonstrate the ease at which threat actors can abuse insecure domains for the delivery of spoofed email.
 Utilising a security deficiency known as SPF-bypass, threat actors can deliver emails which provide no indication of malicious intent and can fool the most experienced Security professionals.